Connor Wong: Amateur career

 Wong attended Pearland High School in Pearland, Texas, where he played baseball.
+He is the stepson of former Montreal Expos and Milwaukee Brewers pitcher Matt Maysey.
 In his senior year of 2014, he earned all-state honors as a shortstop.
 After not being selected in the 2014 MLB draft, he enrolled at the University of Houston where he played college baseball for the Cougars.

 In 2015, Wong's freshman season at Houston, he started 62 of Houston's 63 games at shortstop, hitting .248 with six home runs and 37 runs batted in (RBIs).
 That summer, he played in the Cape Cod Baseball League with the Yarmouth–Dennis Red Sox.
 As a sophomore in 2016, he started all 59 games and saw time at catcher, third base, and the outfield; for the season, Wong had a slash line of .304/.415/.435 with five home runs and 30 RBIs, earning all-conference first-team honors in the American Athletic Conference.
 He returned to the Cape Cod League that summer, playing 41 games with the Bourne Braves, batting .313 with three home runs and earning all-star honors.
 In 2017, Wong's junior year at Houston, he began catching full-time.
 For the season, he started all 63 of Houston's games, slashing .287/.379/.494 with 12 home runs, 36 RBIs, and 26 stolen bases.
 After the season, he was selected by the Los Angeles Dodgers in the third round of the 2017 MLB draft.